dualinventive/cordova-plugin-windows-webview/README.md

 For the following plugins extra entries in the cordova_plugins.js are required, they need to be added underneath the WindowsWebviewExec.js entry.

+_Note: Only add these if you use the respective plugin_

 #### cordova-plugin-file

+**Important!**

+You need to **exclude** the original cordova-plugin-file.fileSystems plugin entry and **include** the original cordova-plugin-file.FileSystem plugin entry after the entries below.

 	{
 		"file": "plugins/cordova-plugin-windows-webview/www/cordova-plugin-file/fileSystems.js",